kettubot/kettu-docs/Guides/Slash default override.md

 # Slash default override

 Kettu by default lets user use both text or slash commands.
-Text commands respects slash command permissions (server settings -> Integrations -> Kettu) as if they where slash commands.
+Text commands respects slash command permissions (server settings -> Integrations -> Kettu) as if they were slash commands.
 When slash default override is **enabled** it allows you to disable the `@everyone` permission without affecting text commands.
 This allows users to use text commands while effectively disabling slash commands.

 ## Lets break that down

 What does disabling `@everyone` do?
 It removes the ability for users to use (and see) slash commands unless there is another override that overrides it.
-If you where to disable `@everyone` without enabling slash default override it would prevent any users from using text or slash commands unless they have admin permissions.
+If you were to disable `@everyone` without enabling slash default override it would prevent any users from using text or slash commands unless they have admin permissions.
 Enabling this however lets text commands ignore this permission and continue to operate normally.

 ![@everyone disabled](https://cdn.discordapp.com/attachments/1089370527518433282/1096855197961166979/Discord_2IpOQvpuXa.png)